jakobib/WikidataQuality2019/README.md

 *Accepted talk at the [Workshop on data quality management in Wikidata](https://fardamariam.wixsite.com/wikidatadqworkshop)*

+## Revised title

+Data modeling in Wikibase instances: Proposal of a Wikibase database language

 ## Abstract

 The way statements about reality are modeled in Wikidata does not follow an